nynkelys/notes/notes/notes-google-dev-nanodegree.md

 Just add a breakpoint by clicking on the line number and then refresh page to pause script there.
 Then you can inspect the state of objects.

 Service worker also has own panel in Application.
 'Unregister' lets us unregister the service worker if you want to refetch from scratch.

+You can __add a new service worker__ (e.g. new branch, change something in .js file), which will then be turned into a _waiting service worker_.

+__To get the new service worker active__, as said before we close _all_ pages that use the current service worker, or navigate to another page that is not in the service worker scope.
+A shortcut for this is to hold `Shift` while refreshing the page!

+### Hijacking requests

+So far requests go:
+page > service worker fetch event > onto the network through the Http cache

+What if we want to catch the request as it hits the service worker, and then respond ourselves (nothing goes to network)?